 “Yes,” Fred Rogers told him.
 “I’ve been talking to you for two years and you finally heard me today.”

-6 Fred Rogers Flipped Off A Group Of Children
+6 Fred Rogers Flipped off a Group of Children

 It’s taken from a real Mister Rogers clip—but, despite how it looks, this isn’t a glimpse into Fred Rogers’s dark, dirty secret life.
 It’s a perfectly innocent moment in Mister Rogers’s neighborhood that’s just been taken out of context.
-The clip comes from an episode in which Fred Rogers leads a group of children in a game of “Where Is Thumbkin,” which those of you with kids will recognize as that song that gets really awkward about halfway through.
+The clip comes from an episode where Fred Rogers leads a group of children in a game of “Where Is Thumbkin,” which those of you with kids will recognize as that song that gets really awkward about halfway through.

-In the song, kids lift up each of their fingers, one by one, and sing the name of each finger.
+In the song, kids lift each of their fingers, one by one, and sing the name of each finger.
 And, yes, that means that halfway through the song, you’ll inevitably see children holding up their middle fingers and singing.
 But it’s as innocent as can be—nothing more than teaching children the names of their fingers.

-5 Fred Rogers Was A Nudist
+5 Fred Rogers Was a Nudist

-More than a few articles on the Internet have claimed that Mister Rogers would start every morning off by stripping down to birthday suit, hopping in a pool, and going skinny-dipping.
+More than a few articles on the Internet have claimed that Mister Rogers would start every morning by stripping down to a birthday suit, hopping in a pool, and going skinny-dipping.
 In some versions of the story, he’s even in a public swimming pool, just to make it that much more scandalous.